Pisang Peak Climbing – 19 days

 Day 02: In Kathmandu with sightseeing tour at places of interest.

 A free day in Kathmandu to relieve you from jetlag on long flights, our morning sightseeing tour starts after breakfast in the hotel, where you will be engrossed with tour around world heritage sites around Kathmandu visiting Old Durbar (palace) Square, and ancient stupa of Swayambhunath, after a tour head back to hotel with preparation for Pisang Peak around Annapurna Trekking.

-(other options on tour of Hindu Holy Temple of Pashupatinath dedicated to Lord Shiva and Bouddhanath large Buddhist Stupa the area also known as Little Tibet)
+(other options on the tour of Hindu Holy Temple of Pashupatinath dedicated to Lord Shiva and Bouddhanath large Buddhist Stupa the area is also known as Little Tibet)

-Starting this wonderful adventure with an interesting overland drive towards Nepal mid west, leading to Besisar town (headquarter of Lamjung district).
-From here transfer to another vehicle and continue drive on dirt road passing villages of Khudi, Bulbule and Ngadi following the Marshyangdi River upstream.
+Starting this wonderful adventure with an interesting overland drive towards Nepal mid-west, leading to Besisar town (headquarter of Lamjung district).
+From here transfer to another vehicle and drive continue on the dirt road passing villages of Khudi, Bulbule and Ngadi following the Marshyangdi River upstream.

 Day 04: Trek to Dharapani 1,943 m - 08 hrs.